 Lead service lines are not randomly distributed across utility service areas.
 They are concentrated in older neighborhoods, which overlap significantly with low-income and communities of color.
 In cities like Pittsburgh, Newark, Flint, Detroit, Cleveland, and Philadelphia, 40-70% of service lines are lead.
 In these same cities, poverty rates range from 20-35%, and median household income is 20-40% below state averages.

-The EPA's own analysis found that roughly 12.1 to 19.2 million households in the United States struggle to afford water service—defined as spending more than 4% of household income on water.
+The EPA's own analysis found that roughly 12.1 to 19.2 million households in the United States struggle to afford water service, which is defined as spending more than 4% of household income on water.
 For a family earning $25,000 per year, a water bill above $1,000 annually pushes them into water poverty.
 Add a 10-15% rate increase for lead line replacement, and you're moving families deeper into that zone.

-This dynamic creates an equity tension: the communities that stand to benefit most from lead removal—low-income and BIPOC households with the highest exposures—are also the most financially burdened by the rate increases required to fund replacement programs.
+This dynamic creates an equity tension: the communities that stand to benefit most from lead removal.
+Low-income and BIPOC households with the highest exposures and are also the most financially burdened by the rate increases required to fund replacement programs.
 A utility that spreads the cost equally across all customers is, in effect, having low-income households subsidize their own health protection.

 State-by-State Status: Where Are We Now?